robot-pi/robotpi-os-setup/README.md

 which is currently tracking the remote master branch.

-Once we have finished the kas checkout process, [meta-robotpi](https://github.com/whni/meta-robotpi.git) repo will be pulled into `layers/meta-robotpi` directory, where any local changes can be made for feature development and testing.
+Once we have finished the kas checkout process, [meta-robotpi](https://github.com/whni/meta-robotpi.git) remote repo will be pulled into `layers/meta-robotpi` directory, where any local changes can be made for feature development and testing.
 However, `layers/meta-robotpi` is just a temporary git checkout repo for build purpose.
-We need to move the verified changes over to your own checkout copy of `layers/meta-robotpi` with git ssh link and push it to the remote branch:
+For safety, you need to move the verified changes over to your own checkout copy of `layers/meta-robotpi` with git ssh link and push it to the remote branch:
 ```
 git clone git@github.com:whni/meta-robotpi.git -b master